smithy-lang/smithy/docs/source/1.0/spec/aws/amazon-apigateway.rst

     * - cacheNamespace
       - ``string``
       - An API-specific tag group of related cached parameters.
+    * - payloadFormatVersion
+      - ``string``
+      - Specifies the format of the payload sent to an integration.
+Required for HTTP APIs.
+For HTTP APIs, supported values for Lambda proxy integrations are 1.0 and 2.0.
+For all other integrations, 1.0 is the only supported value.
     * - cacheKeyParameters
       - ``list<string>``
       - A list of request parameter names whose values are to be cached.